Tips on Buying Tickets to Visit Milan Cathedral (Duomo di Milano)

 Entrances and access doors map for tickets to sights at the Cathedral of Milan Duomo di Milano

-Access points for all Duomo di Milano sights are from outside the church and are usually as follows: general admission to the Duomo from the west, rooftop terraces by stairs from the meeting of the north transept and nave, rooftop terraces by lift (north transept and choir), and fast-track lift from the south choir (also used by many guided tours).
-Tickets are best bought online but any leftover tickets are sold daily at the ticket shop directly across from the south transept (and in front of the Duomo Museum).
+Access points for all Duomo di Milano sights are from outside the church and are usually as follows: general admission to the Duomo from the west (Piazza del Duomo side), rooftop terraces by stairs from the meeting of the north transept and nave, rooftop access by lift (north transept and choir), and fast-track elevator from the south choir (also used by many guided tours).
+Milan Duomo tickets are best bought online but any leftover tickets are sold daily at the ticket shop directly across from the south transept (and in front of the Duomo Museum).
 Admission to the archaeological area is from inside the church near the western doors.

 Buying Tickets for Individual Travelers to Milan Cathedral

 A bewildering number of tickets and combinations are available to visit the Duomo, museum, and roof terraces of Milan Cathedral.
-Some fast-track tickets are only sold in the high season and the names of passes frequently change but are replaced with similar combination offers.
+Some fast-track tickets are only sold in the high-season summer months and the names of passes frequently change but are replaced with similar combination offers.

 Powered by GetYourGuide